RosaleeKnight/study-notes/information-technology-terminology.md

 **pwd:** A Linux command that displays the current working directory.

 **Python:** A general purpose, high-level scripting language that can be installed on any operating system.

+**Quad-channel Memory:** Computer memory that is installed and synchronized as four banks at one time.

+**Quality Management System (QMS):** A collection of business processes and procedures that is focused on consistency of an organization to satisfy customer satisfaction and requirements.

+**Quantum Light-Emitting Diode (QLED):** Display technology developed by Samsung that uses LED backlights, with a thin film of quantum dots over it to improve brightness.

+**Quick Assist:** A remote assistance utility that has been included with the Windows operating system since Windows 8.